archibaldmilton/Girellu/Releases/Filters/Gorilla_Filter/README.md

 **Sol:**

-This filter recommends using Sol WFX's 2D clouds rendering method which is found on Page 7 in the Sol config under "Clouds Render Method" (set the slider to 0.)
+This filter recommends using Sol WFX's 2D clouds rendering method which is found on Page 7 in the Sol config under "Clouds Render Method" (set the slider to 0).

-Contact @Philip#8036 on Discord for questions and concerns about Gorilla filter.
+Message @Philip#8036 on Discord for questions and concerns about Gorilla filter.